krachzack/atolla/doc/Atolla Protocol.md

 descriptions of the error.

 ## Security
-The Atolla protocol is not particularly security aware.
+The *atolla* protocol is not particularly security aware.
 For example, it provides no means for authentication or access control.
 Such functionality might be added in future versions.